nmacceus1/cop-3710-banking_loan_approval_risk_database/README.md

 Follow these steps to set up the database and run the application on your local machine.

 ### Step 1: Database Initialization
 Open your SQL environment and run the `create_db.sql` script.
-This will create the necessary tables and relationships.
 * **File:** `create_db.sql`

 ### Step 2: Populate the Database